syanrun/NFLForecast/readme.md

 2022 (Madden 2023):
 https://www.maddenratings.com/

-The first model used was a bagged kernelized SVM, which ended up having accurate predictions on average 64-66% of the time.
+The model used was a bagged kernelized SVM, which ended up having accurate predictions on average 64-66% of the time.

 After that, I reran the machine learning analysis using data from Madden's NFL video games for more comprehensive and empirical player ratings, which yielded an even higher accuracy of 68.5%.